Pro Football Reference Blog

 151

-Jones is the longtime center of the Tennessee Titans.
-Until his eleventh season in 2022, when he suffered an injury, Ben had been a rock in the middle of the Titans’ O-line.
-The man logged 10,200 NFL snaps so far in his career.
+Jones was the longtime center of the Tennessee Titans.
+Until his 11th season in 2022, when he suffered an injury, Ben had been a rock in the middle of the Titans’ O-line.
+This man logged 10,020 NFL snaps in his career.

 Jason Kelce